 Whenever I tell someone my ancestors were French Protestants, I always get the reply, “Oh, Huguenots”, but that is not the story.
 Francois Bruneau came to Quebec in 1659 from France and he was a Catholic.
-He married Marie Prevost a Filles du Roi in 1669 and they began our French Catholic line.
-The family remained Catholic until Barnabé Bruneau had a bone to pick with the Catholic Church.
-While there is no dispute that Barnabe left the church and became a Baptist, the reasons why depend on who is telling the story.
+He married Marie Provost a Filles du Roi in 1669 and they began our French Catholic line.
+The family remained Catholic until Barnabe Bruneau had a bone to pick with the church and became a Baptist.
+The reasons why depend on who is telling the story.

 Barnabé was the son of Antoine Bruneau and Josephte Robichaud.
 He and his second wife, Sophie Prudhomme, the daughter of Jeramie Prudhomme and Louise Decarie, lived in Sainte Constant Quebec.
 There they farmed, raised their children and attended the local Catholic Church.
 Barnabé owned a number of parcels of land, one of which was just inside the border of Sainte-Catherine in the parish of La Prairie.

 In 1856 when the church was collecting the tithe due them from his land, both parishes wanted their tax.
 Barnabé refused to pay the Curé of Sainte-Catherine.
 He tried to stop his tithe obligation, by telling the Curé he was leaving the Catholic Church, but they still sued him.
 With his lawyer Joseph Doutse, who had the reputation of being a great adversary of the Catholic Church, Barnabé went to court and won.
 With that, he decided to attend the Baptist church, Eglise Baptiste de Saint Constant.
 He was the first person in the St Constant region to convert to the evangelical faith.